cmu-able/rainbow/documents/RCL.md

 ### Other components

-The other types of components are also specified by defining typed properteies.
+The other types of components are also specified by defining typed properties.
 For evaluators and effector managers, only the class needs to be specified.
-For adaptation managers and exectors, the model on which they operate also needs to specified, through reference to a model property.
+For adaptation managers and executors, the model on which they operate also needs to specified, through reference to a model property.
 For example,

 ```
 def adaptation-manager AdaptationManager = {
-    ^model=Â«Â«SwimSysÂ»Â»
+    ^model=««SwimSys»»
     class=org.sa.rainbow.^stitch.adaptation.AdaptationManager
 }
 ```